sudhirig/openai-realtime-agents/README.md

-# Realtime API Agents Demo
+# OpenAI Realtime Agents - Zerodha Voice Trading

-This is a demonstration of more advanced patterns for voice agents, using the OpenAI Realtime API and the OpenAI Agents SDK.
+This is a Next.js application that demonstrates the OpenAI Realtime API with voice agents, optimized for Zerodha voice trading integration and Replit deployment., using the OpenAI Realtime API and the OpenAI Agents SDK.

 ## About the OpenAI Agents SDK